openaccesstoimmigrants/EmpowerItaly/README.md

 7. Treat errors explicitly in both code and human processes for continuous improvement.
 8. Ensure solutions are easy to explain, indicating clear design understanding and effectiveness.

-#### Furthermore, we tried to make the two worlds dialogue: the literature and the code one.
-In this sense, we tried not to polarize a vision over the other - always for the sake of one main principle: **EXPRESSIVENESS OF CODE**.
-Simply put, code readability refers to how easily one can understand the purpose of the code.
-It relies on the effective use of programming skills, such as appropriately naming variables and adding comments.